NASCAR In-Season Challenge

 The NASCAR In-Season Challenge (initially titled the NASCAR In-Season Tournament) is a single-elimination tournament that is conducted among drivers in the NASCAR Cup Series.
 It made its debut during the 2025 season.

-The In-Season Challenge will be the second $1 million bonus event in the Cup Series, joining the NASCAR All-Star Race.
+The In-Season Challenge became the second $1 million bonus event in the Cup Series, joining the NASCAR All-Star Race.

 Predecessors and creation

 The in-season tournament is not the first time that an extra event was organized alongside the Cup Series season, with various formats done through NASCAR history.
 The first was the Winston Million from 1985 to 1997, giving a driver a cash prize for their victory in four assigned races.
 In 1998, the format was expanded to five races and became the No Bull 5, a challenge where a driver must finish in the top 5 and then win in two consecutive Crown Jewel races to earn a million dollar prize.
 This format lasted until 2002.

 With the advent of the Chase for the Cup in 2004, later reformulated as the NASCAR playoffs in 2014–2017, the idea of a mid-season event was instead used in the lower tiers of NASCAR competition.
 In 2009, NASCAR adopted the Dash 4 Cash for its Nationwide Series, now named the O'Reilly Auto Parts Series.
 In 2019, the Triple Truck Challenge was adopted in the Truck Series.
-Both are organized to this day alongside the regular seasons and playoffs for both series.
+Both are organized to this day alongside the regular seasons and chase for both series.

 The idea of a in-season format based on March Madness and the NBA Cup (which was introduced in 2023) was conceptualized by Cup Series driver and 23XI Racing co-owner Denny Hamlin, first publicly mentioned in his podcast Actions Detrimental.
 According to Hamlin, the Cup season needed more storylines during the mid-summer part of regular season as he felt there wasn't much buzz and too few stories going on in the series until the final races before the Playoffs.
 Hamlin himself realized a non-official version of the format during the 2023 and 2024 seasons.

-The format, along with his podcast, became successful enough to get the attention of NASCAR leadership, who decided turn the concept idea into a official mid-season event from the 2025 season.
+The format, along with his podcast, became successful enough to get the attention of NASCAR leadership, who decided to turn the concept idea into an official mid-season event from the 2025 season.
 Upon the announcement, Denny jokingly mentioned that he wanted to win the million-dollar prize for the first In-Season Challenge as royalties.